coherence-community/coherence-demo/README.md

    For more information about browser compatibility, see https://code.angularjs.org/1.7.5/docs/misc/faq.

-1. (Optional) VisualVM is not included in JDK 11.
-You can download and install VisualVM from [https://visualvm.github.io](https://visualvm.github.io).
-   You must provide `-Dvisualvm.executable` to point to the VisualVM executable.

 > **Note**: All code compiles to JDK 8 bytecode for compatibility with Coherence releases.

 ### OpenTracing Prerequisites